chef/supermarket/docs-chef-io/content/supermarket/supermarket_upgrade.md

 `reindexdb` is a utility for rebuilding indexes in a PostgreSQL database.

-For more information on upgrading using `reindexdb` see the PostgreSQL 13 documentation for [vacuumdb](https://www.postgresql.org/docs/13/app-reindexdb.html).

-1. Reindex the PostgreSQL database:
+Reindex the PostgreSQL database:

 ```bash
 /opt/supermarket/embedded/bin/reindexdb --all -p 15432
 ```

+For more information on upgrading using `reindexdb` see the PostgreSQL 13 documentation for [reindexdb](https://www.postgresql.org/docs/13/app-reindexdb.html).

 ### Restart Supermarket

-1. Restart the Supermarket application
+Restart the Supermarket application:

 ```bash
 supermarket-ctl restart